 USCIS may request additional documents or statements to verify information provided in support of requests for renewal of DACA.
 We may contact other government agencies, education institutions, employers, or other entities in order to verify information.

 If you knowingly and willfully provide materially false information on Form I-821D, you will be committing a felony punishable by a fine or up to five years in prison, or both (see 18 U.S.C.
 Section 1001.)
 In addition, you may be placed into removal proceedings.

 Review the step-by-step guidelines for completing the DACA renewal application.

-Renewing DACA After Your Current Period Expires (prior to the March 5, 2018 deadline)
+Renewing DACA Before Your Current Period Expires

 If your current period of DACA expires before you receive a renewal: